curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 A script action then runs to determine whether the user has a WebAuthn key registered.\
 If not then the user may choose how to sign in via a selector action.\
-Users who don't want to use Webauthn can continue to use an HTML form:
+Users who don't want to use Webauthn can continue to use the password option:

 ![Authentication Selector](../images/4-migrating-to-passwordless-behavior/authentication-selector.png)